Walk-through → Step 1: Creating a Component

 Several fields appear that are required by the selected type.

 File System (Versioned) is one of the simplest configuration options and can be used to quickly set up a component for evaluation purposes, as we do here.
 This option uploads whole directories as component versions relative to the Base Path.

 In our example, the artifacts are stored inside the subdirectory created earlier.
 The base path is C:\helloWorld.
 Within helloWorld is the single subdirectory version1 on your local machine.

 File System (Versioned) assumes that subdirectories within the base directory are distinct component versions, which is why we placed the files (artifacts) inside a subdirectory.
 File System (Versioned) can automatically import versions into CodeStation.
 If a new subdirectory is discovered when the base directory is checked, its content is imported and a new version is created.

-When this option is selected, the source location is periodically polled for new versions.
-If this option is not selected, you must manually import a new version each time one becomes available.
-Set Quiet Period to 60 and Polling Period to 300 to give time for adding new folders and files between automatic imports of the artifacts.
+When this option is selected, the source location will be periodically polled for new versions.
+If this option is not selected, you will have to manually import a new version every time one becomes available.
+Leave Polling Period and Quiet Period blank to use the default settings.

 For this exercise, you can accept the default values for the remaining options and save your work.